BiglySoftware/BiglyBT-Android/README.md

 To get fresh plugin jars, you can run `./updatePlugins.sh <version>` with the latest beta version number of BiglyBT which is listed at the top of https://github.com/BiglySoftware/BiglyBT/blob/master/ChangeLog.txt

-## Code Style

-We use the plugin [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter) to format the code, with the scheme in [BiglyBT/PreferencesJavaCodeStyleFormatter.xml](BiglyBT/PreferencesJavaCodeStyleFormatter.xml)